MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Methods

-where $ L^{(d)}_{i,j}$ denotes the fragment length of $r^{(d)}_{i}$ if it comes from isoform $j$.
+\WL{ where $\ell^\prime_j$ is the effective length (\ww{i.e.,} the number of possible starting positions on the fragment) of isoform $j$ and can be calculated as $\ell^\prime_j = \ell_j- L^{(d)}$: $\ell_j$ is the length of isoform $j$ and $L^{(d)}$ is the mean fragment length in sample $d$. $ L^{(d)}_{i,j}$ denotes the fragment length of $r^{(d)}_{i}$ if it comes from isoform $j$.
 Note that the same read may correspond to different fragment lengths if they come from different isoforms.
-For example, read 1 in Fig \ref{fig:intro_gene} might have come from isoform 1 or 2, and it corresponds to fragments of different lengths in these two isoforms. $ L^{(d)}_{i,j}$ is assumed to be a Gaussian random variable and its mean $L^{(d)}=\mathbb{E}({L^{(d)}_{i,j}})$ and variance $\text{var}({L^{(d)}_{i,j}})$ can be estimated from single-isoform genes, whose mapped reads directly determine fragment lengths. $\ell^\prime_j$ is the effective length (the number of possible starting positions on the fragment) of isoform $j$ and can be calculated as $\ell^\prime_j = \ell_j- L^{(d)}$, where $\ell_j$ is the length of isoform $j$.
+For example, read 1 in Fig \ref{fig:intro_gene} \ww{corresponds to fragments of different lengths in isoforms 1 and 2.} $ L^{(d)}_{i,j}$ is assumed to be a Gaussian random variable and its mean $L^{(d)}=\mathbb{E}({L^{(d)}_{i,j}})$ and variance $\text{var}({L^{(d)}_{i,j}})$ can be estimated from single-isoform genes, whose mapped reads directly determine fragment lengths. }